EagerLogic/Cubee/README.md

 Cubee is an UI library based on GWT.
-The main goal of this project is to create a UI library which can be used to easily create beutyfull, animated web applications in a desktop (JavaFX) like environment.
+The main goal of this project is to create a UI library which can be used to easily create beautiful, animated web applications in a desktop (JavaFX) like environment.

 **Main Features**
 - Data binding